Electrical hazards and saftey in the home.

 Appliances

 If one appliance repeatedly blows a fuse, trips a circuit breaker, or if it has given you a shock, unplug it.
-Next have it repaired or replaced.
+Then have it repaired or replaced.
+In addition, appliances should not be used near water.

 Computer / Entertainment Equipment